 Walk with Us

-If you are excited by the vision of a Way of Hospitality and/or if you have ideas for a new vision of where God may be leading us next, we invite you to explore them with us.
+If you are excited by the vision and/or if you have ideas for a new vision of where God may be leading us next, we invite you to explore them with us.
 Join us as we learn together what it means to walk together on the Way.
 We welcome your ideas, your insights, your participation and your presence.